ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Overview

-The typical interaction flow for Privacy Pass uses the following steps:
+This section describes the typical interaction flow for Privacy Pass.

 1. A Client interacts with an Origin by sending a request or otherwise interacting with the Origin in a way that triggers a response containing